binury/Toes.BetterLocalChat/README.md

 # Better Local Chat

+## Features
 - Wax poetically about your deep thoughts with ~300% longer messages (164 ⇒ 480 char limit)
 - No more ugly message prefixes!
 - `LOCAL` messages show in Global too!
+- Notifications/sounds when your name is mentioned in chat
 - `/l` command to chat from `GLOBAL` without changing tabs!
 - Use server commands (e.g., `!kick`, `!spawn meatball`) without emitting speech or creating a chat bubble

+---

 While chatting in `GLOBAL` you can now prefix any message with a new `/l` command in order to send it as a `LOCAL` message.
 (Although I don't imagine it will happen often you _can_ also combine `/l /me emotes` and chain these commands to emote in `LOCAL`. `/l` works the very same way that your `/me` emotes do.)